Terminal High Altitude Area Defense: South Korea

-In October 2013, the South Korean military asked the Pentagon to provide information on the THAAD system concerning prices and capabilities as part of efforts to strengthen defenses against North Korean ballistic missiles.
-However, South Korean Park Geun-hye administration decided it will develop its own indigenous long-range surface-to-air missile instead of buying the THAAD.
-South Korean Defense Ministry officials previously requested information on the THAAD, as well as other missile interceptors like the Israeli Arrow 3, with the intention of researching systems for domestic technology development rather than for purchase.
+In May 2013 South Korean Defense Ministry officials requested information on the THAAD, as well as other missile interceptors like the Israeli Arrow 3, with the intention of researching systems for domestic technology development rather than for purchase.
+The Park Geun-hye administration decided in June 2014 it would develop its own indigenous long-range surface-to-air missile instead of buying the THAAD.
 Officials did however state that American deployment of the THAAD system would help in countering North Korean missile threats.
-In May 2014, the Pentagon revealed it was studying sites to base THAAD batteries in South Korea.

 The deployment was opposed by China and Russia.
 In February 2016, Chinese Foreign Minister Wang Yi said that having THAAD in South Korea would "shatter the regional strategic balance" and that the system exceeded South Korea's need.
 In 2017, a Chinese military official said that the deployment had a negative influence on "bilateral military ties and mutual trust" with the United States.
-Western experts say that the range of THAAD's radar and interceptors should not pose a threat to China, and the U.S. has had similar capabilities in Taiwan and Japan for years.
+The New York Times cited the views of several experts that China has an exaggerated opinion of the range of THAAD's radar and interceptors, and point out that the US has had similar capabilities in Taiwan and Japan for years.

-Chinese officials believe that its location in South Korea would allow THAAD's radar to detect Chinese missile launches from behind during their boost phase and differentiate between decoys and warheads, sharing information with the rest of the U.S.-led network.
+Chinese officials believe that its location in South Korea would allow THAAD's radar to detect Chinese missile launches from behind during their boost phase and differentiate between decoys and warheads, sharing information with the rest of the US-led network.
 This would erode China's nuclear deterrence, which has a much smaller stockpile compared to the United States and Russia.
 Missile tests in China usually pointed away from Korea, but that trajectory may also need to be reversed in order to minimize detection by THAAD.
 Chinese officials asked South Korea to downgrade the radar of the missile defence system, but no adjustments were made.